-In rural France there is no local public bus/coach service.
 Most coaches you will see are for transporting school children from their home to and from school.
-This means that those planning to move to a rural area should bear in mind the simple question.
+This means that those planning to buy a property in rural France should bear in mind the simple question.
 What happens if I you are unable to drive?
 The simple answer is that you would have to rely on others to transport you or use a taxi.
 So why the lack of public transport?
 Again it is down to the sparse populations of people who would use such a service and the long distances to be travelled.
 With good and uncrowded roads and plenty of parking the car is the dominant mode of transport but there is one consideration to consider which is often overlooked.

 We know couples who have purchased a get away from it all property in a remote or semi remote location but only one of them drives.
 Everything is fine until the driver is incapacitated for whatever reason and cannot drive.
 Knowing people who have been in this situation it is evident that it can become life changing because the bottom line is how do you do the basics such as shopping.
 There might be help at hand from friends but that only has a limited time frame before help becomes a chore for them.

 When we moved to France we were mobile, both could drive and we had two vehicles.
 Having said that we looked ahead to a scenario where only one could drive and have less inclination to drive longer distances.
 There might be medical conditions that curtail ease of movement.
 We looked into the crystal ball and considered the implications.
 Could we get to a doctor and a pharmacy.
 What about basic food stuffs.
 All were considered when looking for a property knowing that there was no public bus/coach transport.